pragueyerrr/pragueyerrr/README.md

 I live in Dubai.
 I don't have a software background.
 I just really like building things for people I care about.

-if you're here from OSV -- I left you something.
+if you're here from OSV or Tarabot -- I left you something.
 See: github.com/pragueyerrr/unthought
 ---

 It probably started in 5th grade when I accidentally became